teeman60/Rails_project/README.md

 # TYSTHER Application (Restaurant_Review)
-TYSTHER is allows you to search for restaurants list and thier menu and other information such as the rating and comments.
+TYSTHER is a little like a Yelp clone that allows you to search for restaurants list, their menu and other information such as the rating and comments.
-Once the user has found matching Restaurant, they have the ability to writer each restaurant review (giving rating and comment) The reviews list can be provide reviewer infomation and most recent review and top rating as well.
+Once the user has found a restaurant, they have the ability to view what menu they have, view the current ratings and reviews given by previous users and also give their own (rating and review).
+The reviews list provides reviewer infomation, most recent review as well as their top rating.

 ## Usage Guide